"Only when you can be extremely pliable and soft can you be extremely hard and strong." — Zen Proverb

-Flexibility (or call it pliability or openness) helps us deal with everything the market likes to throw our way — uncertainty, loss, change,…
+Flexibility (pliability or openness) helps us deal with everything the market likes to throw our way — uncertainty, losses, change,…

-To be flexible is to not be stuck in your ways and to be open to change.
+To be a flexible trader is to not be stuck in your ways and to be open to change.
 This allows you to take on challenges with a smile.

 Therefore, flexibility is a quality that invites peace.
-It is an art, and like all arts, with practice, you can become exceptionally good at it.
+You can see it as an art, and like all arts, with practice, you can become exceptionally good at it.

 If you notice what happens when you’re telling yourself a story about what’s happening, you’ll see that you are at the center of it all.

-You’re telling yourself how so-and-so did this, how that happened, how it should have been, and so on, and how all of this is affecting you — you are at the center of this movie playing in your mind.
+You’re telling yourself how so-and-so happened, how it should have been, and so on… and how all of this is affecting you.
+You are at the center of this movie playing in your mind.

-It’s natural to think this way… there’s nothing wrong with that.
-But many of our difficulties arise from this self-centered view of the world.
+It’s natural to think this way, it’s natural to be like that, but many of our difficulties as traders arise from this self-centered mode of perception and being.

-When you interpret things as they relate to you, by extension you are stuck in a dualistic worldview that isn’t always helpful.
+When we are constantly interpreting things through this self-referencing lens, by extension we are stuck in a dualistic worldview that isn’t always helpful.